|

 On the north end, the train lays over for the night in Healy.
 Last spring, the wye was lengthened to accommodate the entire train, and a new track was built where HAP mechanics can service their passenger cars.
 Going north, the train leaves Denali Park with the train crew and guest service staff still on board.
 The guest service staff cleans up and closes everything down during the trip through the canyon, and then gets off near the Fire Hall in Healy.
 The train crew then wyes the train, does any switching required, and ties it down in the HAP track for the night.
 In the morning, before heading south, the train crew performs an air brake test, and then pulls down to the Fire Hall to pick up the guest service staff.
 Once they are aboard, the train goes to Denali Park to pick up the paying passengers.

 "Healy Express" would be a little misleading to the passengers, since they do not make it to Healy on the train, but that is the term most of the crew uses, since that is where they tie up.
-The passengers know the train as either the "McKinley Explorer" or "Midnight Sun Express," depending on whether they are travelling with Holland America or Princess.
+The passengers know the train as either the "McKinley Explorer" or "Midnight Sun Express," depending on whether they are traveling with Holland America or Princess.

 Question #13